- 25-26 July 2023, Rotorua, New Zealand

 - Equipment, product and service suppliers to the industry

 Sponsorship & Exhibition Opportunities

-We always receive strong interest in the sponsorship and exhibiting opportunities available.
-For a full range of sponsorship, exhibition and branding options, please contact Gordon Thomson, Marketing & Sponsorship Manager, (+64) 7 921 1384 or (+64) 27 275 8022, email@example.com.
+For early information on planned sponsorship options and benefits for future Residues2Revenues events, or other upcoming FIEA events, please contact Gordon Thomson, FIEA Marketing & Sponsorship Manager, (+64) 7 921 1384 or (+64) 27 275 8022, email@example.com.